 To think that it all began on a “blind” date, or was it?
 For Eileen it truly was a blind date (no bad taste pun intended), she had no indication of my plotting.
 I did not think it was a blind date, I thought I had arranged the whole thing.
 In reality I was blind to the truth of who really arranged it.
 God saw it coming from the dawn of creation.

-Next week, my story – “Adam’s Life Will Be Full Of Toil,” and the following week “All About Eve,” Eileen’s story.
+Next up, my story – “Adam’s Life Will Be Full Of Toil,” and then “All About Eve,” Eileen’s story.
 Both stories provide context for “Cain’t Leaves His Mark,” Joshua’s story and “But God Looked On Able With Favor,” Joel’s story.